 Our Instructors

-All of the instructors at Aikido Shugyo Dojo are ranked through Aikido World Headquarters at Hombu Dojo in Tokyo and through the Canadian Aikido Federation.
-They have certification in basic CPR-First Aid and all have gone through a screening process to ensure the safety of all students.
+All instructors at Aikido Shugyo Dojo have certification in basic CPR-First Aid and have gone through a screening process to ensure the safety of all students.
 The instruction offered at Aikido Shugyo Dojo reflects our mission.

 Dojo-cho and Chief Instructor

-Gabe Sensei also practices Tai Chi Chuan as a martial art and Archery.
+Gabriel Sensei also practices Tai Chi Chuan (太極拳) as a martial art and Archery.
 Outside of the martial arts, he has a background in auto racing.

 Senior students at Aikido Shugyo Dojo share the teaching responsibilities.